microsoft/flamegrill/examples/fluentui-app/README.md

 If you build the for production using

 ```
-node_modules/.bin/react-app-rewired build
+yarn build
 ```

-or simply using `yarn build` alias as it's been preconfigured to use `react-app-rewired`.
-This will put the production build of the app in the `build` directory.
+this will put the production build of the app in the `build` directory.

 Next, create `perf` directory where we'll store generated performance flamegraphs and logs, and run `flamegrill` out of with pointing at the generated `build/index.html`.

 ```
-mkdir perf && cd perf
-../../../node_modules/.bin/flamegrill -n AppTest -s file:///path/to/my/app/build/index.html
+yarn flamegrill -n AppTest -s file:///path/to/my/app/build/index.html
 ```

 This will generate flamegraphs in the `perf` directory which can then be previewed using your favourite browser.